award

 In both Nevada and California, there are certain types of compensation one could receive after being wrongfully terminated.
 These types of damages include:

-• Legal and attorney fees: if you win your wrongful termination lawsuit, you have a right to recover your attorney’s fees from your employer.
+• Legal and attorney fees: If you win your wrongful termination lawsuit, you have a right to recover your attorney’s fees from your employer.

-• Punitive damages: this happens in certain cases when the employee is able to show that the employer acted with malice
+• Punitive damages: This happens in certain cases when the employee is able to show that the employer acted with malice

-• Past lost wages: this includes a variety of benefits and wages that were lost because of the wrongful termination, such as wages, overtime pay, insurance, pensions, stocks, and tips.
+• Past lost wages: This includes a variety of benefits and wages that were lost because of the wrongful termination, such as wages, overtime pay, insurance, pensions, stocks, and tips.

-• Future lost wages: if the plaintiff was able to get another job, but that new job does not pay as much as the old one, the plaintiff could potentially be able to recover the difference in salary.
+• Future lost wages: If the plaintiff was able to get another job, but that new job does not pay as much as the old one, the plaintiff could potentially be able to recover the difference in salary.

 What is Retaliatory Wrongful Termination?

 Both state and federal laws protect employees against retaliatory action for reporting the wrongdoing of their employer or when an employee is exercising their legal rights.
-This occurs in circumstances when the employee engaged in some type of action such as whistleblowing, and was retaliated against by being let go by their employer.
+This occurs in circumstances when the employee engaged in some type of action, such as whistleblowing, and was retaliated against by being let go by their employer.

 What Are Examples of Retaliatory Wrongful Termination?